Memory refresh: Refresh interval

-The maximum time interval between refresh operations is standardized by JEDEC for each DRAM technology, and is specified in the manufacturer's chip specifications.
+The maximum time interval between refresh operations is standardized by JEDEC for each DRAM technology and is specified in the manufacturer's chip specifications.
 It is usually in the range of milliseconds for DRAM and microseconds for eDRAM.
-For DDR2 SDRAM chips it is 64 ms. It depends on the ratio of charge stored in the memory cell capacitors to leakage currents.
-Despite the fact that the geometry of the capacitors has been shrinking with each new generation of memory chips, so later generation capacitors store less charge, refresh times for DRAM have been improving; from 8 ms for 1M chips, 32 ms for 16M chips, to 64 ms for 256M chips.
-This improvement is achieved mainly by developing transistors that cause significantly less leakage.
-Longer refresh time means a smaller fraction of the device's time is occupied with refresh, leaving more time for memory accesses.
-Although refresh overhead occupied up to 10% of chip time in earlier DRAMs, in modern chips this fraction is less than 1%.
+For DDR2 SDRAM chips it is 64 ms. Maximum refresh interval depends on the ratio of charge stored in the memory cell capacitors to leakage currents.
+Because the leakage currents in semiconductors increase with temperature, refresh intervals must be decreased at high temperatures.
+DDR2 SDRAM chips have a temperature-compensated refresh structure; refresh interval must be halved when chip case temperature exceeds 85 C. Although the geometry of the capacitors has been shrinking with each new generation of memory chips, reducing the charge stored, refresh intervals for DRAM have been increasing; from 8 ms for 1M chips, 32 ms for 16M chips, to 64 ms for 256M chips.
+Longer refresh interval means a smaller fraction of the device's time is occupied with refresh, leaving more time for memory accesses.
+This improvement is achieved mainly by reduced leakage.